For Key Stages 1 or 2

 When should Sir William visit?

-The session works well whether or not the children already know about the fire.
+The session works well whether or not the children already know about the Great Fire.
 If the session introduces the topic, then I can give them all a shared and rich experience to refer back to throughout their subsequent work.
 If it is the end of their study, I can conversationally explore and add to their existing knowledge, bringing it all ‘to life’.
-If I visit in the middle of your topic, then a bit of both applies, and the day provides an extra boost to their levels of enthusiasm!
+If I visit in the middle of your topic, then a bit of both applies, and the day provides an exciting boost to their knowledge and enthusiasm!

 The Story of the Fire